beiniycitiznet/Web-Design-Challenge/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard - Latitude Analysis Dashboard with Attitude

 Data is more powerful when we share it with others!

 ![Images/landingResize.png](Images/landingResize.png)

-## Latitude - Latitude Analysis Dashboard with Attitude

 Create a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).